 The current licensing basis provides the nuclear regulatory requirements and the licensing documentation that must be adhered to during operations to ensure that the safety criteria and licence conditions are always respected.
-The PSR comprehensively reviewed the validity of the current licensing basis, the adherence of the plant to the applicable regulations and Regulator guidelines, and the adequacy of all licence-binding documents.
-The current licensing basis for the facility remains valid, accordance with RG-0027.
+The PSR comprehensively reviewed the validity of the current licensing basis, the adherence of the plant to the applicable regulations and Regulator guidelines, and the adequacy of licence-binding documents.
+The PSR concluded that the current licensing basis of Koeberg remains valid, and once the DSSR studies are concluded in 2024, their impact on the current licensing basis will be reviewed.

-The PSR verified the validity of the current licensing basis, and the only deviation raised was related to the site safety report, which had not been updated with the latest information relating to external events applicable to the facility.
-The studies for the update of the specific site characterisation are currently under way, scheduled to be completed prior to entry into LTO.
-Further details on the studies and the justification for safe LTO are provided in $\S$ 9.3 of this report, considering that the studies are currently ongoing.
+The PSR verified the validity of the current licensing basis, and a medium-graded deviation raised was that the specific site characterisation has not been concluded, and thus the site safety report has not been updated with the latest information relating to external events applicable to the facility.
+The studies for the update of the specific site characterisation are currently underway, and scheduled to be completed prior to entry into LTO.
+Further details on these studies and the justification for safe LTO are provided in § 9.3 of this report.

-The review identified inadequacies related to partial compliance with some LTO regulatory guidelines associated with the requirements for safety-related programmes.
-Deviations were raised for these inadequacies and the necessary safety improvements prioritised accordingly to meet the requirements for LTO (that is, safety improvements categorised into those required prior to entry into LTO and those that would be performed during the LTO period).
+The PSR identified inadequacies related to partial compliance with some LTO regulatory guidelines [294] associated with the requirements for safety-related programmes.
+Low graded deviations were raised for these inadequacies and the necessary safety improvements were prioritised accordingly to meet the requirements for LTO (that is, safety improvements categorised into those required prior to entry into LTO and those that would be performed during the LTO period).